-- If your vehicle has been parked with the windows closed during hot weather, the air conditioner will do a much faster job of cooling if you drive for two or three minutes with the windows open.
+- Under snowy or dirty weather conditions, your vehicle's climate control system should be left in the OFF position when the vehicle is parked.
+This allows the climate control system to be free from contamination of outside pollutants. - If your vehicle has been parked with the windows closed during warm weather conditions, the air conditioner will perform more efficiently in cooling the vehicle if driven for two or three minutes with the windows open.
 This will force most of the hot, stale air out of the vehicle.
+Once the vehicle has been "aired out", operate the climate control system as desired. - Don't put objects under the front seat that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the area at the base of the windshield.

-Then operate the air conditioner as you would normally. - Do not place objects over the defroster outlets.
+• Do not place objects over the defroster outlets.
 These objects can block airflow and reduce your ability to see through your windshield.
-Also, avoid placing small objects on top of your instrument panel.
-These objects can fall down into the defroster outlets and block airflow and possibly damage your climate control system.
+Avoid placing small objects on top of the instrument panel.
+These objects may fall down into the defroster outlets and block airflow, in addition to damaging the climate control system.